 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Woodburn has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Woodburn has few renters and college students.
 But the biggest reason it is quieter in Woodburn than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Woodburn may be for you.

-Being a small city, Woodburn does not have a public transit system used by locals to get to and from work.
+Woodburn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Woodburn is quite a bit lower than the national average among all cities of 21.84%: just 11.54% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Woodburn with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.54% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Woodburn in 2022 was $23,879, which is low income relative to Iowa and the nation.
 This equates to an annual income of $95,516 for a family of four.
 However, Woodburn contains both very wealthy and poor people as well.
 Woodburn also has one of the higher rates of people living in poverty in the nation, with 34.25% of its population below the federal poverty line.